'Brown was charmer who never got due appreciation'

 He made the play-offs for Euro 2000, lost 2-0 to England at Hampden before famously beating them 1-0 at Wembley.
 The irony of possibly his greatest ever victory coinciding with one of his biggest disappointments was not lost on him.

-When Scotland failed to make the play-offs for World Cup in 2002, the criticism had grown ever louder and he was gone.
+When Scotland failed to make the play-offs for the World Cup in 2002, the criticism had grown ever louder and he was gone.

 The end of his story?
 Not a bit of it.
 He managed Preston, Motherwell and Aberdeen after that.
 In a European game with Motherwell against Odense in 2010, there was a fracas on the sideline.
 The Odense director shoved Brown and Brown responded by thumping him.
 He was 70 and still up for the fight.
 Football kept him young, he said.